MarioTainaka/SH2HDCVP-Offline-Installer/Main/languages/english/Readme_en.txt

 Known Issues
 =============

--Fix Bowling Alley Alleyway With Maria (There is no dialouge because the voice files are empty, The HD Collection Shipped This Way)
+-Fix Bowling Alley Alleyway With Maria (There is no dialogue because the voice files are empty, The HD Collection Shipped This Way)